Book Title: If I Stay

 Mia had everything: a loving family, a gorgeous, adoring boyfriend, and a bright future full of music and full of choices.
 Then, in an instant, almost all of that is taken from her.
 Caught between life and death, between a happy past and an unknowable future, Mia spends one critical day contemplating the one decision she has left—the most important decision she’ll ever make.

 Simultaneously tragic and hopeful, this is a romantic, riveting and ultimately uplifting story about memory, music, living, dying, loving.

 I honestly learned about this from a friend.
-That time, my friend was raving about this upcoming movie and she mentioned that it was adapted from a book.
+That time, my friend was raving about this upcoming movie, and she mentioned that it was adapted from a book.
 She is dying to see this movie.
-I got curious and decided to read the book first before ever attempting to watch the movie just for comparison (which I love doing) since I know that sometimes they alter the story from the book when delivered to the big screen.
-Since I rarely go to the cinemas, I haven’t seen the trailer nor bothered searching it on the internet.
+I got curious and decided to read the book first before ever attempting to watch the film just for comparison (which I love doing) since I know that many times movie producers/directors alter the story from the book and delivered it to the big screen.
+Since I rarely go to the cinemas, I haven’t seen the trailer nor bothered researching about it on the internet.
 I wanted to be surprised.

 Bottomline, I didn’t watch the movie.
 I got disappointed with how the book went.
 No point in watching it.
-However, the ending of the of the story left us all hanging which pretty much gave me a slight ding that the second book would salvage the story.
-I hope and pray that the sequel of this book give justice to this series… Afterall, the construction of the story itself (of course without that Mia and her soul creepy thing part), has all the right elements which make up a good drama overload book.
+However, the ending of the of the story left us all hanging which pretty much gave me a slight ding that the second book might be able to salvage the whole story.
+I hope and pray that the sequel of this book gives justice to this series… Afterall, the construction of the story itself (of course without that Mia and her soul creepy thing part), has all the right elements which make up a good drama overload book.